 - Review process: Expert review is REQUIRED.
-The expert review SHOULD check the following requirements: - that the specification is publicly available; 1. - that the extension complies with the requirements of RTP, and this specification, for header extensions (specifically, that the header extension can be ignored or discarded without breaking the RTP layer); - 3. that the extension specification is technically consistent (in itself and with RTP), complete, and comprehensible;
+The expert review Ο SHOULD check the following requirements: - that the specification is publicly available; 1. - that the extension complies with the requirements of RTP, and 2. this specification, for header extensions (specifically, that

-- 4. that the extension does not duplicate functionality in existing IETF specifications (including RTP itself), or other extensions already registered; - 5. that the specification contains a security analysis regarding the content of the header extension; - 6. that the extension is generally applicable, for example pointto-multipoint safe, and the specification correctly describes limitations if they exist; and - 7. that the suggested naming URI form is appropriately chosen and unique. - o Size and format of entries: a mapping from a naming URI string to a formal reference to a publicly available specification, with a descriptive phrase and contact information. - o Initial assignments: none. - 10.2.
+- 3. that the extension specification is technically consistent (in itself and with RTP), complete, and comprehensible; - that the extension does not duplicate functionality in 4. existing IETF specifications (including RTP itself), or other extensions already registered; - 5. that the specification contains a security analysis regarding the content of the header extension; - that the extension is generally applicable, for example pointб. to-multipoint safe, and the specification correctly describes limitations if they exist; and - 7. that the suggested naming URI form is appropriately chosen and unique. - Size and format of entries: a mapping from a naming URI string to 0 a formal reference to a publicly available specification, with a descriptive phrase and contact information. - o Initial assignments: none. - 10.2.
 Registration of the SDP extmap Attribute